 Group tours cost around 600 baht per person, whereas a private longtail boat around Koh Phi Phi Lee starts from around 1800 baht for 2 people for 3 hours.

 Prices go up for private tours depending on the number in your group, but we managed to arrange a trip for a total of 2000 baht for 5 people, which works out at better value than the group tours and you get to go at your own pace!

-Just take a look at the picture below and you’ll instantly see why this is widely considered the best beach on the Koh Phi Phi Islands.
+Just take a look at the picture below and you’ll instantly see why this is widely considered not just one of the best beaches on the Koh Phi Phi Islands but in Thailand.

-Maya Bay and Loh Sameh Bay will be closed to tourists between 1st August 2023 and 30th September 2023 as part of an annual plan to allow nature to cover from tourism.
+Maya Bay and Loh Sameh Bay will be closed to tourists between 1st August 2024 and 30th September 2024 (dates to be confirmed) as part of an annual plan to allow nature to cover from tourism.

 Tonsai Beach is located in the main area of Koh Phi Phi Don, on the opposite side of the island to Loh Dalum Bay.
 Some parts of the beach are mainly used for parking longtail boats, but there is a section of beach on one side which has beautiful karst cliff views.

 Despite being near the busiest area of Koh Phi Phi, this section of beach is surprisingly quiet.
 It’s a lovely white sand beach, with beautiful turquoise water that will make you want to jump right in for a swim!